 Q: What are some of the rarer breeds that come through your rescue?

 A: We’ve had just about everything.
 Most recently we’ve been getting in “mixed purebreds” such as a Highlander (curled ears, polydactyl), Lambkins (curly-coated Munchkins) and Bambinos (Munchkin/Sphynx crosses).
-I think we have only ever had one Singapura in rescue over 15 years, so that is probably the most rare.
+I think we have only ever had one Singapura in rescue over 15 years, so that is probably the rarest.
 But that is a very rare breed anyway.

-Q: How do you identify a cat as a purebred?
+Q: How do you identify a cat as purebred?
 For example, does every shorthair colorpoint cat qualify as a Siamese or Siamese-derived breed?
 Do any of the cats come with papers?

 A: Good lord, I don’t even know where to start with that one.
 There have been so very many.
-Here is a “before and after” photo of a white Persian male named Max that came in a couple years ago in horrific condition.
+Here is a “before and after” photo of a white Persian male named Max that came in a couple of years ago in horrific condition.
 He had been living in a cage in a dark basement for years with little to no care and was surrendered to us under conditions of anonymity because the owners knew they would face charges if their names came out.
 His transformation under the care of his foster mom Heidi Dooley was simply amazing.

-Another side note that people would be interested in is that, as time and space allows, we have taken in dozens of Persians, true Egyptian Maus and a few Siamese from an animal welfare group in EGYPT over the years (www.esmaegypt.org).
+Another side note that people would be interested in is that, as time and space allow, we have taken in dozens of Persians, true Egyptian Maus and a few Siamese from an animal welfare group in EGYPT over the years (www.esmaegypt.org).
 We have many pleased adopters who have taken on these cats, and those have been wonderful stories as well.
 Unfortunately due to the expense and political upheaval in Egypt right now we have not been able to take any this year, but this story alone is very interesting and worth checking out.